-You must provide a copy of your 501c3 letter, a letter from your organization’s bank along with account information, and you must provide your Executive Director’s full name, address, and date of birth.
+You must provide a copy of your 501(c)(3) letter, a letter from your organization’s bank along with account information, and your Executive Director’s full name, address, and date of birth.

-Some organizations are not comfortable providing such detailed information to a company that has come under fire for privacy concerns.
+Some organizations aren’t comfortable providing such detailed information to a company that has come under fire for privacy concerns.
 I get that.

-If your board does not want to provide this information to Facebook, this fundraising strategy is not right for your organization.
+If your Board doesn’t want to provide this information to Facebook, this fundraising strategy isn’t right for your organization.
 But you can still ask your supporters to set up fundraisers on their pages.
-Those donations will come via a third party, most likely Network for Good.
+Those donations will come from PayPal Giving Fund (the entity that handles Facebook donations).
 More about this strategy later.

-If your organization is based outside the United States, check to see if you are eligible for Facebook’s fundraising tools.
+If your organization is based outside the United States, check to see if you’re eligible for Facebook’s fundraising tools.

-If you are eligible and willing to provide the required information, start your application here.
-It can take a few weeks to get approved and heads up – the name of your nonprofit on all documents you submit must match.
+If you’re eligible and willing to provide the required information, start your application here.
+It can take a few weeks to get approved and heads up – the name of your nonprofit on all documents you submit MUST match.
 If you use a slightly different name on your bank account, Facebook will kick your application out.
 (Ask me how I know!)

 While waiting for approval, go ahead and work on building up your Facebook audience.
 Post engaging content every day.
 Encourage sharing.
 Ask your Board members and loyal supporters to make a special effort to like and share your content and to encourage their Facebook friends to like your page.

-Once you are approved, you’ll be ready to launch your campaign.
+Once you’re approved, you’ll be ready to launch your campaign!

 Planning Your Facebook Fundraiser

-Only a page administrator can set up a Facebook fundraiser, and you must do so through your desktop.
-Go here to set up your campaign.
+Only a page administrator can set up a Facebook fundraiser.
+Go here to learn more about using Facebook to set up your campaign.

 A Facebook campaign isn’t all that different from any other campaign.
 There are definitely things that will make it more successful, like:

 Consider a matching gift.
-If you have a donor willing to match every gift dollar-for-dollar up to $1,000, $5,000, or some other amount, you will get more donations.
+If you have a donor willing to match every gift dollar-for-dollar up to $1,000, $5,000, or some other amount, you’ll get more donations.
 Fact.

 State the need.
 Be clear about the reason for the campaign and tell prospective donors where their money will go.

 Provide inspiration.
-Put yourself in the shoes of a prospective donor, someone who likes your Facebook page and sometimes likes and shares your content, but has not yet donated.
+Put yourself in the shoes of a prospective donor – someone who likes your Facebook page and sometimes likes and shares your content – but hasn’t donated yet.
 What type of giving opportunity can you offer this donor?
 What will motivate them to give?
 The more personal, the better.

 Think about a specific need you can invite donors to fund, something that can be funded with a modest goal of, say, $2,000.
 Would this cover a month’s worth of cat spay surgeries?
-Tuition for ten students in an after-school program?
-College preparation for five high school seniors with big dreams?
-Tuition for three tweens with a chronic illness to attend a camp tailored to their needs?
-Rent money for three families at risk of being evicted?
+Tuition for 10 students in an after-school program?
+College preparation for 5 high school seniors with big dreams?
+Tuition for 3 tweens with a chronic illness to attend a camp tailored to their needs?
+Rent money for 3 families at risk of being evicted?

 Keep your words brief and to the point.
-You don’t need to over-explain the project you are looking to fund.
+You don’t need to overexplain the project you’re looking to fund.
 Be direct and specific, and focus on how the donor’s gift will impact a life.

 Shorter is better.
 A week-long campaign works well for Facebook.
 It gives your audience time to see the content, but it doesn’t go on for so long that they grow weary of the Ask.
 Long campaigns can start to feel like a drag to your audience and may make them question why you aren’t being successful.
 Do what works best for your audience, but shorter is better.